uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 ## Grading

 This main aim of the course is develop and launch the best game possible in the given time.
-The grade represents our overall impression of the game and the game developmentincluding the quality and complexity of the implementation.The report and code will contribute 80% of the grade, and the final presentation/demo will contribute to 20% of the final grade.
+The grade represents our overall impression of the game and the game development including the quality and complexity of the implementation.
+The report and code will contribute 80% of the grade, and the final presentation/demo will contribute to 20% of the final grade.